saraao/amodal/README.md

 ```

 # Contact
+I am open to research collaborations related to amodal completion.
 If you have any questions regarding this work, please send email to jiayang.ao@student.unimelb.edu.au.